clintmcmahon/bootstrap4-active-nav-dotnetcore/README.md

-# bootstrap4-active-nav-dotnetcore
+# Bootstrap 4 Active Nav
-Simple way to place that active class into the nav for Bootstrap 4 in dot net core
+Simple way to place the "active" class into the current nav item in Bootstrap 4 using dot net core.